Maize-Genetics-and-Genomics-Database/SNPversity2.0/README.md

 |Coverage Count | CVC |The number of genotypes with at least one read at the given variant. |
 |Coverage Percent | CVP |The percent of genotypes with at least one read at the given variant. |

+The table shows the metadata saved for each vairant locus.

 Filter criteria
 * MQ >= 30
 * CVP >= 50